jangorecki/jangorecki.github.io/_posts/2015-12-11-Solve-common-R-problems-efficiently-with-data.table.md

-# Solve common R problems efficiently with data.table

-I was recently browsing stackoverflow.com (often called *SO*) most voted questions on [R tag](https://stackoverflow.com/questions/tagged/r?sort=votes).
+I was recently browsing stackoverflow.com (often called *SO*) for the most voted questions under [R tag](https://stackoverflow.com/questions/tagged/r?sort=votes).
-I got surprised that many questions from the first page were well addressed with data.table R package, I find few other that could be so I've added answers.
+To my surprise, many questions on the first page were quite well addressed with the data.table package.
+I found a few other questions that could benefit from a data.table answer, therefore went ahead and answered them.
-Here I would like to summarize them, quote some benchmarks, put my comment on some, etc.
+In this post, I’d like to summarise them along with benchmarks (where possible) and my comments if any.
-Many of the answers in highly voted questions were posted a while back.
-As data.table is quite actively developed and there were tons of improvements over the recent years you might except that some of it's answers will have even better performance now.
+Many answers under highly voted questions seem to have been posted a while back. data.table is quite actively developed and has had tons of improvements (in terms of speed and memory usage) over the  recent years.
+It might therefore be entirely possible that some of those answers will have even better performance by now.

-## 50 highest voted on R tag
+## 50 highest voted questions under R tag

-Below is the full list of top 50 questions and marked those which has some a data.table solution that can speed up the solution.
+Here’s the list of top 50 questions.
+I’ve marked those for which a data.table answer is available (which is usually quite performant).

 |  I| Number of votes|Question title                                               |Use data.table solution |